HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Methodology

 \item for real data, flat zones on the non-intensified edges of the CCD sensor are identified and cropped from the dataset. \end{enumerate} These operations aim at putting in better evidence the emission lines with respect to a common value, typically zero, and at reducing the zone of interest to only the necessary wavelengths.
-In general, the removal of the offset only slightly affects methods such as PCA or kPCA, as its purpose is only to have the emission lines visibly stand out.
+In general, the removal of the offset only slightly affects methods such as \pca or \kspca, as its purpose is only to have the emission lines visibly stand out.
+Since no additional baseline corrections are necessary for data treatment, no discontinuities are introduced by this preprocessing technique.